|

 shown with some towns, especially those along the rails,

-on this hand colored map shown here with east and west images.
-This map, in various
+on this hand colored map shown here with

 versions, was used by several county atlas publishers.